oehmiche/manifoldcf-jobs-timeline/README.md

 ## Features
 * generates an overview of all jobs
-* consider
+* considers jobs schedules crossing midnight
-* jobs without duration get a default length and will be marked dotted
+* jobs without duration get a default length and will be marked special (border in dotted style)
 * provides job detail on click
-* direct linking to the jobs detail page
+* direct linking to the manifoldcf job's detail page

 ## Open Issues
 * no support for weekday/date specific job schedules